God Has Seen My Affliction

 Concerned that Laban might forcibly retain his daughters and their children, Jacob took his family and flocks and hurriedly left Haran.

 Three days later Laban realized Jacob’s family had gone and went after them in hot pursuit.
-Seven days later, Laban caught up with them along the northern border of Canaan; but, before he reached Jacob, God appeared to him in a dream with a warning not to harm Jacob (v.
+After another seven days, Laban caught up with them along the northern border of Canaan.
+But, before he reached Jacob, God appeared to him in a dream with a warning not to harm Jacob (v.
 24).

 None-the-less, Laban arrived in the camp accusing Jacob of theft.
 He also feigned displeasure at not being able to throw his daughters a going-away party.
 Incensed by Laban’s actions, Jacob responded by setting the record straight.

 Jacob knew Laban’s character!
 He worked for Laban for 20 years.
 Laban had coerced him into marrying both his daughters, Leah and then, Rachel, requiring seven years of service for each.
 After the 14-year obligatory service, Jacob worked for wages that Laban repeatedly renegotiated to serve his own greedy purposes.

 Jacob had not only put up with Laban’s antics, he had worked day and night to increase his father-in-law’s flocks.
 Jacob asserted it was God alone who blessed him with success in his endeavors and that had God not intervened on his behalf, Laban would have cheated him out of everything he had (v.
 42).

 Interestingly in urging Jacob to return to Canaan, God assured Jacob, “I have seen all that Laban is doing to you” (v.
 12).
 When Jacob affirmed, “God has seen my affliction,” it was a a statement of fact.
 God did not accuse Jacob of taking advantage of Laban.
 The exact opposite was true.